 The West Austin Studio Tour is a free, self-guided art tour that takes place over two weekends in May.
-This year, nearly 400 artists in West Austin opened their studios to the public.
-The Tour's organizer, Big Medium, is a nonprofit dedicated to elevating artists and their work in Austin and across Texas.
+Each year, hundreds of artists in West Austin open their studios to the public.
+The Tour's organizer is a nonprofit dedicated to elevating artists and their work in Austin and across Texas.

 As part of a three-person team, I designed my team's iOS app to address navigation issues for tour-goers.
 I led user research, development of user flows, and high-fidelity prototyping in InVision and Sketch.